CodeShayk/Schemio/README.md

 Schemio - is a .Net 6 utility to hydrate entities with data conditionally by given list of schema paths mapping to object graph.
 Support JsonPath and Xpath schema mappings.

 ## How to use Schemio?
-> Step 1 - To mark the entity to hydrate data using schemio, derive the entity from `IEntity` interface.
+> Step 1 - To mark the class as entity to hydrate data using schemio, derive the class from `IEntity` interface.
 Bear in mind this is the root entity.

+Below is the Customer entity we want to conditionally hydrate with data, by passing in schema paths mapping to object graph of customer class.

 ```
  public class Customer : IEntity
     {